© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pont Llanbedr is a scheduled monument protected by Cadw under reference ME026.
 View the official record →

-Pont Llanbedr is a bridge located in Meirionnydd, Wales, dating from the post-medieval to modern period.
+Pont Llanbedr is a bridge located in Meirionnydd, Wales, designated as a Scheduled Ancient Monument by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME026.

 Pont Llanbedr dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pont Llanbedr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME026.